adrien-le-meur/adrien-le-meur.CV/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Evolution
-  - Prokaryotes diversity
+  - Prokaryotic Diversity
-  - Genomics
+  - (Meta)Genomics

 # Education to show in About widget
 education: